AdobeDocs/experience-manager-65.sv-SE/help/communities/ffmpeg.md

 title: FFmpeg for Communities
 seo-title: FFmpeg for Communities
 description: Installera och konfigurera MPEG för Communities
-seo-description: Installera och konfigurera MPEG för Communities
+seo-description: How to install and configure FFmpeg for Communities
 uuid: ef2f821c-70e9-4889-a8d7-a93b10a1d428
 contentOwner: Janice Kendall
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES